rmhsilva/rmhsilva.github.io/content/essays/build-what-they-want.md

 date: 2021/01/18
 ---

+TL;DR: I spent years thinking I understood what Paul Graham meant.
+I'm trying something slightly different now.

 I prefer a different wording of Paul Graham's [advice][pg] for startups.

 **Build What They Want** makes the precedence obvious: before you start, you have to find out *who* they are, and *what* they want.

-It’s not about building what you want.
+It’s not about building what *you* want.

 Paul Graham starts with “build something”, and that’s what hits your subconscious first, allowing the “something” to remain ambiguous.
 I'd prefer to